 UK Stocks-Factors to watch on April 21

-April 21 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 125 points lower at 5,688 on Tuesday, according to financial bookmakers.
+April 21 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 125 points lower at 5,688 on Tuesday, according to financial bookmakers, with futures down 1.41% ahead of cash market open.

-* BANK OF ENGLAND: British banks should use their substantial capital and liquidity buffers to support the economy hit by the coronavirus pandemic, the Bank of England said on Monday.
+* CALISEN: British smart meter company Calisen CLSN.L said it expects its Lowri Beck division to post a loss in 2020 after the company halted installations of its meters and other field services because of the coronavirus lockdown.

-* LLOYD'S OF LONDON: Lloyd's of London is collating details of insurers' business interruption coverage for the Prudential Regulation Authority and is in discussions about a government backstop to cover future pandemics, it said in a letter seen by Reuters.
+* QUILTER: Asset management group Quilter QLT.L is pushing ahead with its dividend payout and its share buyback scheme in spite of COVID-19 market volatility, after posting first quarter net inflows of 500 million pounds ($620.30 million).

 * OIL: Oil prices rebounded on Tuesday, with U.S. crude turning positive after trading below $0 for the first time ever, but gains were capped amid unresolved concerns about how the market can cope with fuel demand decimated by the coronavirus pandemic.